Laurens van den Acker: Career

 In May 2006 he replaced Moray Callum as global head of design for Mazda.
 He was responsible for the Mazda concepts Nagare (Los Angeles 2006), Ryuga (Detroit 2007), and Hakaze (Geneva 2007).

 He resigned from Mazda April 2009, and joined Renault on May 15, 2009.
 In September 2009, he became Senior Vice President of Renault Corporate Design to replace Patrick le Quément.
 He contributed to the design of Renault Twizy, as well as fourth-generation Renault Clio and the 2013 Renault Captur.

-Van den Acker also worked for Volvo, but for very short time.